 2021-22 Water Policy Scholar

 With competing demands on water resources interacting with climate stress and political polarization, the need for developing agile governance frameworks that can identify feedbacks and engage communities in ecosystem stewardship is great.
-Dr. Ehlinger’s Water Policy Scholar project examine the efficacy of participatory systems mapping with stakeholders as a tool for transforming conflict and building deliberative legitimacy.
+Dr. Ehlinger’s Water Policy Scholar project examined the efficacy of participatory systems mapping with stakeholders as a tool for transforming conflict and building deliberative legitimacy.
 The work was conducted in partnership with the Lake Beulah Protection and Improvement Association and Lake Beulah Management District and expanded participation in local decision-making and worked to build trust between conflicting parties while maintaining legitimacy with local and state authorities such as the Wisconsin Department of Natural Resources.

 Margaret Noodin